 There are also people who volunteer to share your website because they like the content that you have.
 While linking is not everything in terms of SEO, it’s still a huge part of how Google decide what websites to actually rank.

 So, what should be done by an SEO specialist?
-Again, before they start actually creating links to your website, naturally, they should understand how hard is it going to be to beat the top three on Google.
+Again, before they start actually creating links to your website, naturally, they should understand how hard it is going to be to beat the top three on Google.
 How long have they been doing it?
 How long will it take them?

 There is no point in being found for hundreds of keywords if you don’t test and measure on Google AdWords first for a minimum of three months with a realistic budget.